Policy starter

 AI Action Boundary Map

-A practical allow / approve / block starting point for AI-assisted software delivery actions.
+A practical allow / review / approve / block starting point for AI-assisted software delivery actions.
 Use it to keep normal coding fast while gating paths with blast radius.

 See it as a graph